pmaji/data-science-toolkit/classification/logit/logistic_regression.md

   # type conversion here can be tricky because to de-factor requires multiple steps
   # we have to de-factor, perform the logical test on the numeric, and then re-factor
   mutate(low_qual_flag = factor(ifelse(as.numeric(as.character(quality)) < 5,1,0))) %>%
+  # drop quality which is now a useless variable given that we have our binary flag
+  # this will also avoid perfect segmentation errors later on in the modeling process
   select(-quality)

 glimpse(white_final_df) # taking another look at the new dataset